 |Qin Huigong 秦惠公 (II)||400-387|

 |Qin Chugong 秦出公||387-385|

 |Qin Xiangong 秦獻公||Ying Shixi 嬴師隰||385-362|

 |Qin Wuwang 秦武王||Ying Dang 嬴蕩||311-307|

 |Qin Xiaowenwang 秦孝文王||Ying Zhu 嬴柱||251|

 |Qin Zhuangxiangwang 秦莊襄王||Ying Chu 嬴楚||251-247|

-221 Qin conquers all feudal states and founds the Qin Dynasty.
+221 Qin conquers all regional states and founds the Qin Dynasty.